xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 ### Quick and effortless payments

 NFC its not a newcomer when it comes to payments.
-Since 2014 companies like Apple, Google and Samsung have been working in a Wallet of their own, to allow users to pay through NFC-enabled POS terminal. have proven to be very secure and also very convenient, since the number of smartphones and NFC-enabled POS terminals have been increasing over the past few years, added to the ability to pay however you want without having to take your cash, credit/debit card or checkbook out of your home.
+Since 2014 companies like Apple, Google and Samsung have been working in a Wallet of their own, to allow users to pay through NFC-enabled POS terminal.
+These have proven to be very secure and also very convenient, since the number of smartphones and NFC-enabled POS terminals have been increasing over the past few years, adding to the ability to pay however you want without having to take your cash, credit/debit card or checkbook out of your home.

 <iframe width="100%" height="383px" src="https://www.youtube.com/embed/bXbgtpkkTqw" frameborder="0" allowfullscreen></iframe>